Table of Contents

 Source – Statista

 Wearable technology has the potential to significantly impact healthcare in a number of ways.
-Some of the potential benefits include the following:
+Some of the potential benefits of wearable technology include the following:

 Wearable devices can continuously monitor a patient’s vital signs and alert healthcare professionals if there are any concerning changes.
 This can help identify potential issues early on and prevent serious complications.